ansys/pyansys-sound/README.rst

 `Ansys DPF`_ and the DPF Sound plugin.
 It is a Python wrapper which implements classes on top of DPF Sound operators.
-For information demonstrating the behavior and usage of PyDPF Sound, see Examples in the DPF Sound documentation.
+For information demonstrating the behavior and usage of PyDPF Sound, see Examples in the documentation.

 ..
 START_MARKER_FOR_SPHINX_DOCS